 How do you register with a carers’ centre?

 This is usually done through a simple referral, and can include ‘self-referral’.
-Other referrals could include from your GP or social worker.
-Most carers' centres will have a simple form on their website, or you can grab a paper copy when they're open.
+Other referrals could include from our GP or social worker.
+Most carers' centres will have a simple form on their website, or we can grab a paper copy when we visit.

-You can use this nifty tool to find your own local carers’ centre.
+We can use this nifty tool to find our own local carers’ centre.

 How carers’ centres can help you